When I owned my shop, time off was really scarce. Like, really really. Like, I went almost a year without having two days off together.

 We explained our predicament and asked if they had any rooms.
 Thankfully they had some private rooms left, if a little more than we were due to pay at this other hostel, but before they booked us in, they kindly looked up the other hostel for us and tried to get hold of them to no avail.
 It seemed like the hostel just didn’t exist.

 After that fun start to our trip, we were happy to be checked into a different hostel who were so genuinely helpful, and set off to explore the city.

 I wasn’t really feeling Barcelona, to be honest.
-All the streets were too wide for what I thought should feel like a quintessential European city; everything was too far apart.
+All the streets were too wide for what I thought should feel like a quintessential European city; everything was too far apart, and for me it seemed to have this huge hole where a bit of character should be.
 It took what felt like hours to walk to the Sagrada Familia, although I did enjoy the little stops by the other Gaudi architecture.